LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 to a Bash shell.
 In both cases, use full paths with forward slashes (e.g., `C:/Users/jdoe/collect`) and without environment variables.
 You must also specify the temporary directory for intermediate files using the scripts `-t` option.
-Also, symbolic links may not work and use of actual paths to files may be required.
+Also, symbolic links may not work, and the use of actual paths to files may be required.

 Settings for embedded applications
 ----------------------------------